 What then occurs is a fast action ride through the streets of Rio with plenty of gun fire, wheels and brooding one-liners from Dom.
 The storyline has moved on from the first film and so have the characters.
 It is hard to keep up with whether Brian O’Connell is on the right or wrong side of the law again and to confuse audiences more the film is once again a prequel to Tokyo Drift.

-Despite having two fantastic cars sequence, Fast Five lacks on the racing that got the films so popular in the first place, with audiences being robbed of seeing Brian and Dom win in car for car street races.
-Such missing essences detract from the big spectacal that Fast & Furious has become.
+Despite having two fantastic car sequences, Fast Five lacks on the racing that made the films so popular in the first place, with audiences robbed of seeing Brian and Dom win car street races.
+Such missing essences detract from the big spectacal that Fast & Furious is known.

 The fight scene between Diesel and The Rock is one of the film’s highlights, pitting two of cinema’s biggest built stars against one another for the first time.
 The Rock has definitely doubled in size and his old school brawl with Diesel won’t disappoint viewers.

-Whether there will be another film to grace our screens in years to come is anyone’s guess.
-Lin has tied up all the loose ends nicely in this recent flick, but no one can say whether we will hear the screech of car tyres and the sound of nitrous injection once more.
+Lin ties up the loose ends nicely, but no one can say whether we will hear the screech of car tyres and the sound of nitrous injection once more.